nickoala/telepot/README.md

 ### Recent changes

+**6.5 (2016-02-21)**

+- Supports file-like object and filename when sending files
+- Moved all exceptions to module `telepot.exception`
+- Expanded testing to Python 3.5

 **6.4 (2016-02-16)**

 - Introduced automatic message routing to `Bot.handle()` and `ZZZHandler.on_message()`.
 Messages are routed to sub-handlers according to flavor, by default.